levoxtrip/PKB/docs/topics/be.md

 ## Judgment

-Are you juding just the outside without looking whats inside?
+Are you judging just the outside without looking whats inside?

 ## Life